app-sre/vault-manager/README.md

 # vault-manager

-vault-manager is an automation tool for managing [hashicorp vault](https://github.com/hashicorp/vault) configurations based on [Vault GO API Client](https://github.com/hashicorp/vault/tree/master/api)
+vault-manager is an automation tool for managing [Hashicorp Vault](https://github.com/hashicorp/vault) configurations based on [Vault GO API Client](https://github.com/hashicorp/vault/tree/master/api)

+The vault-manager binary runs in a reconciliation loop, ensuring that the vault instances (or instances) being managed are in the desired state based on the configuration files in the app-interface directory.
+This is done by querying a graphql server for the desired state and then making the necessary changes to the vault instances.

 ## Usage